ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

 Activate
 ~~~~~~~~

-You would activate the preceding virtual environment with:
+You would activate the preceding virtual environment with the command for your OS:

 .. tab-set::